speeduino/wiki.js/boards/3rd_party/wtmtronics/NO2C_for_Speeduino.md

 -   Barometric pressure sensor (provides constant correction vs power on base)

 With the low current outputs you could reconfigure two of the medium/high current outputs on the NO2C to act as injector drivers.
 To do this you will have to make minor changes to the firmware before programming the Arduino.

+### Links

+Board files, BOM and ther documentation can be found from [GitHub](https://github.com/turboedge/SpeedyBoards/tree/master/NO2C)